3 Reasons why you need to visit the Kartarpur Corridor in Amritsar

 Yes, you heard it right.
 While the mere spectacle of the last-over Indo-Pak cricket match can bring shivers down your spine, this experience can be even more nerve wracking.
 Located just at a distance of 50km from the Golden City - Amritsar, The Kartarpur Corridor offers an incomparable experience of crossing international borders and stepping into Pakistan.

 Scared at just the mere thought of it?
 Haha, don’t worry; you won’t end up in a dreadful situation like poor Jethalal from Taarak Mehta.
-Crossing the Indo-Pak border by foot through the Kartarpur corridor is extremely safe.
+Crossing the famous territorial boundary of the Indo-Pak border by foot through the Kartarpur corridor is extremely safe.
 And what’s even more captivating is its exclusive visa-free entry, making Pakistan another visa-free country for Indians to travel to.

-It was amidst the auspicious occasion of the 550th birth anniversary of Guru Nanak Ji that the governments of both countries decided to fling open the doors of the Kartarpur Corridor.
-This once-in-a-l ifetime cross-border experience is undoubtedly a must-do as you get a chance to traverse the threshold between two nations that share echoes of the historic events of 1947.
+It was amidst the auspicious occasion of the 550th birth anniversary of Guru Nanak Ji that the governments of both countries decided to open the doors of the Kartarpur Corridor.
+This once-in-a-lifetime cross-border experience is undoubtedly a must-do as you get a chance to traverse the threshold between two nations that share echoes of the historic events of 1947.

 Open gates at Kartarpur corridor for tourist to cross the border